The 10 Most Common Types of Timber Fences in NZ Backyards

 Treat with wood preservative

 One of the main advantages of lapped fencing is its robustness.
 The overlapping design provides extra strength and stability, making it suitable for areas with strong winds or heavy rain.
-Additionally, lapped fencing requires minimal maintenance, as the overlapping boards help to prevent water penetration and rot.
+Lapped fencing requires minimal maintenance, as the overlapping boards help to prevent water penetration and rot.

 7. Slat Fences